 There are many elements that make Montessori education stand apart from more conventional methods.
 One of the most obvious is our mixed-age classrooms.
-Rather than grouping children by a single chronological age, our classroom environments encompass children spanning across several ages.
+Rather than group children by a single chronological age, our classrooms span across multiple ages, and the benefits are numerous and lasting.

 Models and leaders

 By having children of different ages together in one room, the younger children enter the environment with a variety of older children that serve as models to them.
 It is often the case that children learn best from one another, and when a 6-year-old watches an 8-year-old work, they quickly understand what is expected and what kind of work lies ahead in their future.
-As for the older children in the class, they have many opportunities to serve in leadership roles, cultivating skills that are critical as they become independent members of their communities.
+As for the older children in the class, they have many opportunities to serve in leadership roles, and cultivate the skills that are critical to become independent members of their communities.

 Enhanced social opportunities